senior lecturer at Department of Cultural Anthropology and Ethnology, Cultural Anthropology

 Utas is on the editorial board for Africa, Journal of the International Africa Institute, and African Conflict & Peacebuilding Review.
 He is also advisor for Zed books Africa series.
 Several times a year he peer review manuscripts for top journals and publishers and frequently writes endorsements on books.
 Utas has also been on evaluation committees for both the Swedish and the Norwegian research councils.
 He has given public lectures on four continents for instance at Yale, Oxford and Tokyo Universities.

-Utas is currently preparing new courses for master students in public anthropology and ethnography of the senses.
-He is keen to involve students in the planning and also in finding new avenues for teaching and examination.
+Utas is keen to involve students in the planning and also in finding new avenues for teaching and examination.
 He has for instance examined students’ blog presentations and is encouraging visual and graphic forms of work for academic examination and distinction.
 Utas is running a popular blog matsutas.wordpress.com and is an avid photographer.
 He has produced the photographic exhibition “Economy of the Street” and an ethnographic film centring the research he conducted in Sierra Leone.
 He has also managed a Sierra Leonean hip-hop crew and produced a record with them.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.